 ESDU works “ahead of the curve," by contextualizing emerging development trends and paradigms and making them accessible and relevant to the context of the MENA region.
 ESDU's developmental projects and activities engage with cooperatives, SMEs, community kitchens, small-scale producers and farmers, local communities, municipalities, local and international NGOs, CBOs, and the private sector.

-Through the expertise of its dynamic team and the institutional partners it collaborates with, ESDU seeks to serve and promote marginalized communities by delivering research, education, training and outreach programs designed to ensure sustainable development and livelihoods.
+ESDU seeks to serve and empower marginalized and rural communities by delivering research, education, training and outreach programs designed to promote sustainable livelihoods .

 ESDU and its affiliated entities have achieved international recognition for their impactful work.